-- recognising the range of signs and symptoms of severe allergic reactions; - responding appropriately to a request for help from another member of staff; - recognising when emergency action is necessary; - administering an Epipen according to the manufacturer's instructions; - making appropriate records of allergic reactions.

-15. All Epipens are kept in a labelled box in child's classroom.
-Each child has a separate, named box or bag which should contain:
+- recognising the range of signs and symptoms of severe allergic reactions; - responding appropriately to a request for help from another member of staff; - recognising when emergency action is necessary; - administering an Epipen according to the manufacturer's instructions; - making appropriate records of allergic reactions. - 15.
+All Epipens are kept in a labelled box in the Office.
+Each child has a separate, named box or bag with a photo of the child on the front which should contain: - anti-histamine; - 2 Epipens (if prescribed); - Ventolin inhaler (if prescribed); - copy of the child's management plan (if given to school) and/or their IHCP; - consent form for administration of medication; - medication administration form.

-- anti-histamine;

-- 2 Epipens (if prescribed);

-- Ventolin inhaler (if prescribed);

-- copy of the child's management plan (if given to school) and/or their IHCP;

-- consent form for administration of medication;

-- medication administration form.